CoocooFroggy/FutureRestore-GUI/README.md

 See [how to use FutureRestore](https://ios.cfw.guide/futurerestore).

-1. Download FutureRestore automatically through the **Download FutureRestore** button, or manually from [marijuanARM's fork](https://github.com/marijuanARM/futurerestore/releases).
+1. Download FutureRestore automatically through the **Download FutureRestore** button, or manually from [m1stadev's fork](https://github.com/m1stadev/futurerestore/releases).
 2. Select your **blob** (SHSH2) file.
 3. Select your **target firmware** (iPSW) file.
 4. Choose your desired arguments.
-See [this table](https://github.com/marijuanARM/futurerestore#help) for an explanation of arguments.
+See [this table](https://github.com/m1stadev/futurerestore#help) for an explanation of arguments.
 5. Baseband and SEP (choose 1 each):
     1. If the latest Baseband and/or SEP firmware is compatible with your target version, select **Latest Baseband**/**Latest SEP**.
     2. Choose **Manual Baseband**/**Manual SEP**, and select your desired **Baseband** and **SEP** (BBFW and IM4P), along with a BuildManifest (.PList).